fbpx Skip to content

 Feeding Our Future – Summer Lunch Program

 Feeding Our Future is a summer lunch program that helps provide nourishment to students who may normally rely on school-provided meals during the school year.
-Hot lunches are distributed by our food partner agencies, including Catholic Charities Hawaiʻi, Institute for Human Services, Princess Ka‘iulani Elementary, Mutual Housing Association of Hawai‘i, and the Boys & Girls Club of Hawaii.
+Hot lunches are distributed by our agency partners, including Catholic Charities Hawai‘i, Institute for Human Services, Princess Ka‘iulani Elementary, Mutual Housing Association of Hawai‘i, and the Boys & Girls Club of Hawai‘i.

 A happy young boy in Hawaii with a nutritious meal provided by the Food for Keiki initiative.